ggwadera/liquibase-bug-4891/README.md

 2. Run the Spring Boot application with your IDE or with `mvn spring-boot:run`.
    This will update the database with the first changelog.

-3. Now uncomment the second `@Bean` annotation, to have both `SpringLiquibase` beans activated, and run the application again.
+3. Now uncomment the second `@Bean` annotation [here](https://github.com/ggwadera/liquibase-bug-4891/blob/main/src/main/java/com/example/demo/DemoApplication.java#L27), to have both `SpringLiquibase` beans activated, and run the application again.

 4. This time, the database will already be up-to-date according to the first changelog, and the second changelog will